Musicological Archives for Renaissance Manuscript Studies

 The five-volume Census-Catalogue of Manuscript Sources of Polyphonic Music consists of entries for the 1600 surviving manuscripts, listing composers and genres; physical details; scribes; owners; provenances and dates; and bibliography.
 It includes all microfilms in the Archives as well as all known extant Renaissance polyphony written between 1400-1550.

-The resources of the Archives are available to any scholar or student coming to the campus of UIUC.
+The resources of the Archives are available on-site to all scholars and students.
 For further information, or other correspondence, contact:

 Professor Emeritus of Music and Medieval Studies